clydemcqueen/orca2/README.md

 ## Simulation

 Orca2 runs in [Gazebo](http://gazebosim.org/), a SITL (software-in-the-loop) simulator.
-Use the instructions below to install ROS, Gazebo and Orca2 on your desktop or laptop.
+Use the instructions below to install ROS, Gazebo and Orca2 on your desktop or laptop and run the simulation.

 [Install ROS2 Eloquent](https://index.ros.org/doc/ros2/Installation/)
 with the `ros-eloquent-desktop` option.